SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_Lec9.md

 ### Spanning, Basis, and Dimensions

-- **Spanning Definition:** A set of vectors {v1, v2, · · · , vl} span a space iff the space consists of all linear combinations of those vectors.
+- **Spanning Definition:** A set of vectors {v1, v2, · · · , vl} span a space if the space consists of all linear combinations of those vectors.

 - **Basis Definition:** Let V be a vector space.
 Then a set S is a basis for V if S is linearly independent and V = span S. If S is a basis of V and S has only finitely many elements, then we say